 You also have a pack available to you where everything is stored.
 Opening it up does not pause gameplay, but it does show everything you’ve gathered throughout the course of the game.
 From here, items are equipped, combined, and examined for new ideas.
 Combining items is the only way to create some of the needed components for additional crafting later on.

 Crafting new items, like walls and traps, becomes necessary for survival in a place that’s focused on killing you.
 The game’s mutant cannibals are a tribe of things living within the forest with you.
 The group is fairly dynamic and I’ve not had a single encounter be similar.
 They wander out from their base, searching the area.
 In the times I’ve been found, the large group of 10+ mutants has regarded me with curiosity and a watchful eye, while other, smaller groups have begun attacking me immediately.
 It’s hard to tell how they will respond, but I know that provoking their anger will lead to more fights than not.
 This group is also very protective of its own; I’ve seen them attempt to drag away wounded members in the midst of a fight to protect them.
 Their finite numbers are also backed up with hideous, deformed creatures made of legs, arms, and torsos fused together.
 These things dwell in the caves dotted around the map, and I have yet to see if they are killable.

 Being an Early Access title, Endnight Games is furiously updating the game on a regular basis.
 These updates tend to include bug fixes and other improvements to the overall game.
 They also tend to include gameplay updates as well; I believe the most recent one of which added sharks.
-While I still haven’t seen them, it’s nice to know that Endnight Games is constantly adding new content and updating the game throughout its Early Access build.Note: The Forest Early Access review is based on a digital PC copy of the game, provided for review.
+While I still haven’t seen them, it’s nice to know that Endnight Games is constantly adding new content and updating the game throughout its Early Access build.Note: The Forest (Early Access) was reviewed on PC.
+A digital copy of the game was provided by the publisher/developer.